CVR - Coronavirus Vaccines R&D Roadmap

 Carnell 2025 released a preprint modeling study on the potential human and economic benefits of a broadly protective betacoronavirus vaccine.
 The authors ran simulations on the impact of vaccines being at various stages of clinical trials or stockpiling when needed and determined broadly protective coronavirus vaccines could significantly reduce economic and human impacts of new betacoronavirus outbreaks.

 Whittaker 2025 conducted a modeling study to test ring and spatial vaccination (with and without quarantine) with a broadly protective sarbecovirus vaccine (BPSV) to simulate early mass vaccination of high-risk adults (60 years and older), varying R₀, surveillance sensitivity, vaccine efficacy and delay-to-protection, rollout speed, and timelines to a virus-specific vaccine (100 vs 250 days).
-They found that ring/spacial BSPV vaccination alone could not contain a SARS-CoV-2-like virus unless implementation was near-immediate, and paired with rapid isolation.
+They found that ring/spatial BSPV vaccination alone could not contain a SARS-CoV-2-like virus unless implementation was near-immediate, and paired with rapid isolation.
 However, they found that BPSV utilization alone could help contain a SARS-CoV-1-like virus.
-Modeled BPSV use reduced effective reproduction number, slowed growth, cut required non-pharmaceutical intervention (NPI) days (fewer work/school disruptions, preserved routine care capacity, lower hospital surge, etc.), and if stockpiled to protect older adults, could have theoretically averted ~21-78% of first-year COVD-19 deaths.
+Modeled BPSV use reduced effective reproduction number, slowed growth, cut required non-pharmaceutical intervention (NPI) days (fewer work/school disruptions, preserved routine care capacity, lower hospital surge, etc.), and if stockpiled to protect older adults, could have theoretically averted ~21-78% of first-year COVID-19 deaths.

 The Pandemic Fund, a multilateral financing mechanism hosted by the World Bank, was launched in late 2022 and dedicated to strengthening pandemic preparedness and response with a focus on low- and middle-income countries (LMICs).
 Their investment case details the economic and human costs of the COVID-19 pandemic, highlighting vaccines and other preparedness measures as insurance for global health security.
 The Pandemic Fund estimates that $1 invested in pandemic preparedness yields an estimated $14 in health and economic returns.
+As of February 2026, the Fund’s portfolio reached nearly $11.5 billion across 128 countries, reflecting the transition from investment case to implementation.